-The bachelor’s degree programme provides graduates with an application-based, academic and vocational qualification that will enable them to take on particularly challenging specialist and management tasks.
-Depending on students’ individual profiles, the course will help them to perform the following tasks:
+The bachelor’s degree programme provides you with an application-based, academic and vocational qualification that will enable you to take on particularly challenging specialist and management tasks.
+Depending on your individual profile, the course at the Weihenstephan-Triesdorf University of Applied Sciences will help you to perform the following tasks:

 "My Bachelor’s degree at the Triesdorf campus and the knowledge that I gained by working at various agricultural businesses prepared me well for practical work and working at practice-oriented educational institutions.
 Today I can make use of these diverse experiences as I support students on the Ecological Agriculture course.
 A vocational Master’s degree at HSWT gave me the chance to gain further qualifications.
 In my eyes, that was the perfect way to supplement my academic education and provided me with further development prospects."

-MSc Barbara Stangl, administrative assistant for Ecological Agriculture and assistant to the Chair of the Department of Agriculture
+MSc Barbara Stangl, degree programme assistant for Organic Agriculture and assistant to the Chair of the Department of Agriculture

 "My studies in Triesdorf enabled me to deepen my passion for agriculture, nature and the environment.
 The most important thing for me was developing new ideas for and alongside agriculture.
 As project coordinator of a biotope network I have to look after the interests of the land managers as well as the demands of nature conservation.
 I’d already been toying with the concept of community-supported agriculture for a long time, partly because I was able to collect ideas during my studies.
 The idea of coming alongside consumers to grow vegetables together motivated us to establish a small but steadily growing community-supported agriculture project (in German 'SoLaWi', from 'Solidarische Landwirtschaft') with its own fields and greenhouses."